Last updated October 15, 2020

 We don’t know when the system is going to crash.
 If you believe the people who are saying that the system is going to collapse in the next six months, you’ll make bad financial decisions.
 Don’t believe them.
 Don’t speculate.

 Only invest money that you really don’t need for at least the next five years.
-If you buy now, we are standing at the beginning of the next bull market, but anything can happen in five years.
-It is very likely that the price of gold will be higher in five years than it is today.
-It’s harder to know what will happen in the short term.
+Anything can happen in five years.
+And in 2020, we’ve learned that anything can happen in five short months.
+While it is very likely that the price of gold will be higher in five years than it is today, it’s harder to know what will happen in the short term.